Metabolism excretion and pharmacokinetics of rosuvastatin

 Rosuvastatin is primarily excreted through the hepatobiliary route, which involves the drug being transported from the liver to the bile and then released into the gastrointestinal tract.
 Once in the intestines, a small portion of the drug can undergo enterohepatic recirculation, where it is reabsorbed back into the bloodstream, leading to an extended elimination half-life.

-See also Rosuvastatin actavis 10 mg
+See also Rosuvastatin liver enzymes

 Additionally, a minor fraction of rosuvastatin is excreted unchanged in the urine.
 This renal excretion pathway is not as significant as the hepatobiliary route but still contributes to the overall elimination of the drug.